open-trackers/.github/profile/README.md

 # Open Trackers

-## The Trackers

-The _Open Trackers_ project presently hosts two applications and their
+This project presently consists of applications and their dependent
-dependencies:
+packages:

 * [_Gym Routine Tracker_](https://open-trackers.github.io/grt/)
-  - a minimalist workout tracker for Apple Watch, iPhone, and iPad
+  - a minimalist gym workout tracker
 * [_Daily Calorie Tracker_](https://open-trackers.github.io/dct/)
-  - a minimalist calorie tracker for Apple Watch, iPhone, and iPad
+  - a minimalist calorie tracker

+(Both available as free downloads for the Apple Watch, iPhone, and iPad.)

-## Goals
+## Features

-Among the goals of these apps for the _Open Trackers_ project:

-* Convenient and quick interaction to achieve the basic needs of the user.
+* Convenient and quick interactions to achieve the basic needs of the user.

 * A simpler alternative to the highly-capable (and sometimes overly-complex) apps found on the App Store.